Charles Q. Clapp

-Charles Quincy Clapp (May 26, 1799 – March 1, 1868) was a prominent American merchant and architect, active in the first half of the 19th century.
+Charles Quincy Clapp (May 26, 1799 – March 1, 1868) was an American merchant and architect in Portland, Maine.
+He was active in the first half of the 19th century.

 Early life

 Clapp was born in Portland, Maine, as the second known child of Asa Godfrey Clapp and Elizabeth Wendell Quincy.
-One of his siblings, younger brother Asa Jr., became a United States representative.
+His younger brother, Asa Jr., became a United States representative.

 Career

 Fourteen of Clapp's designs were lost in the 1866 great fire of Portland.
 By October of that year, he had eleven brick buildings in the process of construction.